 Garwe said the main benefit of her college experience is the rich and diverse friendships she has formed with the students and professors she met at SNHU.
 “I was privileged to represent the student body at our graduation, and I have subsequently attended the wedding of a former student and visited several other students (and) their families in Kenya, Rwanda, Tanzania, Thailand, the Philippines, Nigeria and Papua New Guinea,” Garwe said.
-She noted that one of her classmates, Oscar Pyng Mutanda, passed away earlier this year – “May his soul rest in eternal peace.”
+She noted that one of her classmates, Oscar Pyng Mutanda, passed away – “May his soul rest in eternal peace.”
 Garwe celebrated her 50th birthday in Cuba with Alicia Fitzpatrick (student in 2006/2007) and former professor and now friend Catherine Reilly.

-She recently co-authored a book, "Township Girls: The Crossover Generation," an anthology featuring the stories of 31 women who grew up in two countries; Zimbabwe prior to its independence and Zimbabwe post-1980.
+She co-authored a book, "Township Girls: The Crossover Generation," an anthology featuring the stories of 31 women who grew up in two countries; Zimbabwe prior to its independence and Zimbabwe post-1980.